Russia military range shooting leaves 11 dead, 15 wounded, defense ministry says

 Two volunteer soldiers fired at other troops at a Russian military firing range near Ukraine, killing 11 and wounding 15 others, before being killed, the Russian Defense Ministry said on Saturday.

 The ministry said in a statement that the shooting took place in the Belgorod region in southwestern Russia that borders Ukraine.
-It said that the two volunteers from an unnamed ex-Soviet nation fired on other soldiers during target practice and were killed by return fire.
+It said that the two men from an unnamed ex-Soviet nation fired on soldiers during target practice and were killed by return fire.

 The ministry called the incident a terrorist attack.